cursed-0men/Student-Database-Management-system-/README.md

-# Student Database Management System 🧑‍🎓
-# Introduction
-The Student Management System is a Python-based application designed to manage student information and academic results.
-It allows users to perform various operations such as adding students, recording results, displaying course catalog, and more.
-The system interacts with a MySQL database to store and retrieve data.
-# Python code Documentation 📄
-1. Overview
-The Python code consists of functions to handle different functionalities of the Student Management System.
-It includes functions for displaying course catalogs, adding students, recording results, searching students, updating student information, and more.
-The application provides a menu-driven interface for user interaction.

-2. Functions
-Here 'prn' means Permanent Registration Number
-2.1 display_courses(cursor).
-2.2 add_student(cursor).
-2.3 add_result(cursor).
-2.4 display_results_by_prn(cursor, prn).
-2.5 search_student_by_prn(cursor, prn).
-2.6 display_students_by_course(cursor, course_id).
-2.7 delete_student_by_prn(cursor, prn).
-2.8 update_student_info(cursor).
-2.9 display_all_students(cursor).
-2.10 delete_all_students(cursor).

-4. Menu Function
-The menu() function provides a menu-driven interface for users to interact with the Student Management System.
-It presents various options to the user, allowing them to perform different operations on student data.

-5. Integration with MySQL
-The Python code integrates with a MySQL database to store and retrieve student information and academic results.
-It establishes a connection to the database using the mysql.connector module and utilizes cursor objects to execute SQL queries.

-6. Error Handling
-The Python code includes error-handling mechanisms to manage exceptions that may occur during database operations.
-It catches MySQL errors and provides appropriate error messages to the user.

-7. Modules Used
-7.1 mysql.connector: This module is used to connect Python programs with MySQL databases.
-  It provides an interface for working with MySQL databases by executing SQL queries, fetching data, and managing database connections.

-7.2 tabulate: The tabulate module is used to format tabular data in a visually appealing way.
-  It simplifies the process of displaying data in tabular format by providing functions to create tables with headers and align data neatly.

-# MySQL Query Documentation 📄
-1. Overview
-The MySQL queries file contains SQL statements to create tables for storing student data, populate the tables with sample data and perform various database operations.

-2. Table Creation
-2.1 Course Table: Stores information about different courses offered.
-2.2 Student Table: Stores details of students enrolled in courses.
-2.3 Result Table: Records academic results of students for different courses.

-3. Data Population
-The MySQL queries file inserts sample data into the course table to populate it with information about different courses.

-4. Queries
-4.1 Select Queries: Retrieve information from the database, including the course catalog, student details, and academic results.
-4.2 Insert Queries: Add new records to the student and results from tables to store student information and academic results.
-4.3 Update Queries: Update existing records in the student table to modify student information.
-4.4 Delete Queries: Remove records from the student table based on the PRN of the student.

-5. Constraints
-The MySQL queries define foreign key constraints between the student and course tables to enforce referential integrity.
-These constraints ensure that only valid course IDs are assigned to students.
+# 🎓 Student Database Management System

+## 📌 Introduction

+The **Student Database Management System** is a Python-based application designed to manage student information and academic results.

+It allows users to perform various operations such as:

+- Adding students
+- Recording academic results
+- Displaying the course catalog
+- Searching and updating student records

+The system interacts with a **MySQL database** to store and retrieve all data efficiently.

+---

+## 📄 Python Code Documentation

+### 1️⃣ Overview

+The Python code consists of multiple functions that handle the core functionalities of the Student Management System.

+It provides a **menu-driven interface** for user interaction and supports:

+- Student registration
+- Result management
+- Course-wise student display
+- Record updates and deletions

+---

+### 2️⃣ Functions

+> **Note:** `PRN` stands for **Permanent Registration Number**

+#### 2.1 Core Functions

+- `display_courses(cursor)`
+- `add_student(cursor)`
+- `add_result(cursor)`
+- `display_results_by_prn(cursor, prn)`
+- `search_student_by_prn(cursor, prn)`
+- `display_students_by_course(cursor, course_id)`
+- `delete_student_by_prn(cursor, prn)`
+- `update_student_info(cursor)`
+- `display_all_students(cursor)`
+- `delete_all_students(cursor)`

+---

+### 4️⃣ Menu Function

+The `menu()` function provides a **menu-driven interface** that allows users to interact with the system.

+It presents various options such as:

+- Adding or deleting students
+- Viewing results
+- Searching records
+- Updating student information

+---

+### 5️⃣ Integration with MySQL

+The application integrates with a **MySQL database** using the `mysql.connector` module.

+It:
+- Establishes database connections
+- Uses cursor objects to execute SQL queries
+- Fetches and manipulates student and result data

+---

+### 6️⃣ Error Handling

+The Python code includes **robust error-handling mechanisms** to manage exceptions that may occur during database operations.

+- Catches MySQL-related errors
+- Displays meaningful error messages to the user

+---

+### 7️⃣ Modules Used

+#### 7.1 `mysql.connector`

+- Connects Python programs with MySQL databases
+- Executes SQL queries
+- Manages database connections and transactions

+#### 7.2 `tabulate`

+- Formats tabular data in a visually appealing way
+- Helps display query results neatly with headers and alignment

+---

+## 🗄️ MySQL Query Documentation

+### 1️⃣ Overview

+The MySQL queries file contains SQL statements used to:

+- Create database tables
+- Insert sample data
+- Perform CRUD (Create, Read, Update, Delete) operations

+---

+### 2️⃣ Table Creation

+- **Course Table**
+  Stores information about different courses offered

+- **Student Table**
+  Stores student details and enrolled course information

+- **Result Table**
+  Records academic results of students

+---

+### 3️⃣ Data Population

+The queries insert **sample data** into the Course table to populate it with predefined course information.

+---

+### 4️⃣ Queries

+#### 4.1 Select Queries
+- Retrieve course catalogs
+- Fetch student details
+- Display academic results

+#### 4.2 Insert Queries
+- Add new students
+- Insert academic results

+#### 4.3 Update Queries
+- Modify existing student records

+#### 4.4 Delete Queries
+- Remove student records using PRN

+---

+### 5️⃣ Constraints

+The MySQL queries define **foreign key constraints** between the Student and Course tables to ensure **referential integrity**.

+These constraints ensure:
+- Only valid course IDs can be assigned to students
+- Data consistency across tables